koding/koding/docs/docs/two-vm-setup-apachephp-server-db-server/index.md

       ami: ''                                        # AWS AMI
       tags:                                          # Tags
         Name: '${var.koding_user_username}-${var.koding_group_slug}'
-      user_data: apt-get -y install mysql-server-5.6 # Command to run when creating the instance..
+      user_data:                                     # Commands to run when the VM boots goes here
-                                                     # ...here we're installing MySQL server
     example_2:                                       # Second VM name
       instance_type: t2.micro                        # Second VM type
       ami: ''                                        # AWS AMI
       tags:                                          # Tags
         Name: '${var.koding_user_username}-${var.koding_group_slug}'
-      user_data: apt-get -y install php5 apache2     # Command to run when creating the instance
+      user_data:                                     # Commands to run when the VM boots goes here
-                                                     # (here we're installing Apache and php)
 ```

 ### Modifying the Stack Template file

-You can directly edit the **Stack Template** file, below we changed the VM names and added a couple of command lines to run when the **Stack** is first created by our team members.
+When you create a stack a default stack template is created for you.
+We edit the **Stack Template** file to change the VM names and add the command lines to run when our VMs are generated and booted.

-Check the changes we made to the **Stack Template** file to further customize our **Stack**:
+Check the changes we made to the **Stack Template** file:

 First VM name changed from "_exmaple_1_" to "_backend_db_":